EmmaPeders1/IT2810-Project4/README.md

 Improvements for next time:

-- Split the filter and sort functionality to indpendent functions.
+- Make the query case insensitive.
+Graphql does not have native support for this.
+It could be implemented with the help of Neo4j 'Search index', but the group found themselves short of time and decided to drop this feature.
-- Make the query case insensitive (this is not a feature in GraphQL, but could be implemented by the use of element.lowecased()).
+- Make the sidebar remove itself when clicking outside of it.
+As of now the user must click the 'close' button to go back to the homepage